-- I. Ensure Oversight, Accountability, and Transparency - 1.
-Establish a Justice Project Oversight & Planning (JPOP) Committee including members of BIPOC communities and people with lived experience, to monitor progress and recommend updates on this Implementation Plan. - 2.
-Establish a Finance and Operations Justice Project Advisory Board to oversee financial performance of the Public Health, Safety, and Justice Tax fund and associated programs. - 3.
+- I. Ensure Oversight, Accountability, and Transparency - Establish a Justice Project Oversight & Planning (JPOP) Committee including members of BIPOC communities and people with lived experience, to monitor progress and recommend updates on this Implementation Plan. - Establish a Finance and Operations Justice Project Advisory Board to oversee financial performance of the Public Health, Safety, and Justice Tax fund and associated programs. - with leaders from various jurisdictions in Whatcom County, to provide oversight of the funds collected for the construction and operations of the jail, behavioral health treatment center, and associated services. - •3.
 Collect data to measure progress toward desired outcomes and develop a data dashboard for criminal legal system organizations to share data with one another and the public. - II.
-Increase Access to Behavioral Health Services for people involved, or at risk of involvement, with the criminal legal system - 4.
-Address workforce shortages in behavioral health services, including recruitment and retention strategies and fair pay, to ensure an inclusive, well-trained, and supported workforce that can provide services designed to minimize interactions with the criminal legal and crisis systems (e.g., intensive case management, mental health and substance use disorder treatment, housing, and re-entry support). - 5.
-Build systems to facilitate communication and coordination between organizations providing services for a seamless continuum of care. - 6.
+Increase Access to Behavioral Health Services for people involved, or at risk of involvement, with the criminal legal system - Address workforce shortages in behavioral health services, including recruitment and retention strategies and fair pay, to ensure an inclusive, well-trained, and supported workforce that can provide services designed to minimize interactions with the criminal legal and crisis systems (e.g., intensive case management, mental health and substance use disorder treatment, housing, and re-entry support). - •5.
+Build systems to facilitate communication and coordination between organizations providing services for a seamless continuum of care. - •6.
 Increase the capacity of effective existing programs to divert people from incarceration in tandem with community-based treatment and support services to enable people with behavioral health issues to successfully complete diversion programs.